 Android Oreo 8.1 is furnished by the company out of the box while placing their own skin EMUI on top of it.
 Although the custom interface of Huawei is not up to the mark in the industry, however, the company is gradually improving in this department.

-The phone comes with preloaded apps that no one is familiar with and never uses them, which makes the interface not comparable with the likes of stock Android or the skin One plus is offering; however, the company has promised bi-monthly updates which should solve the bloatware nuisance.
+The phone comes with preloaded apps that no one is familiar with and never uses, which makes the interface not comparable with the likes of stock Android or the skin One plus is offering; however, the company has promised bi-monthly updates which should solve the bloatware nuisance.